-Figure 3 - Boundary and Area of Sutton Bonington Parish Council

-The River Soar marks western the boundary of the parish, but it is also the boundary between Nottinghamshire and Leicestershire (see Figure 3).

-The river's floodplain creates an open landscape, interspersed with footpaths and a road that provides access from the village.
-The edge of the floodplain is also evident in the historical development of the settlement (see Figure 4).
+Within Sutton Bonington, the River Soar marks the boundary between Nottinghamshire and Leicestershire.
+Its floodplain creates an open landscape, interspersed with footpaths and a road that provides access from the village.

-Rushcliffe Borough Council - 100019419

-The village's historical development, shaped by its agricultural roots and connections to local waterways is reflected in the layout and building styles preserved within the conservation area.
+The village's historical development, shaped by its agricultural roots and connections to local waterways, is reflected in the layout and building styles preserved within the conservation area.